 18-24 Months:

-- Sight: Toddlers recognize and point to pictures in books and can differentiate between colors.
+- Sight: Toddlers identify pictures in books and can tell the difference between colors.

-- Hearing: They understand and respond to more complex sentences and enjoy listening to songs and stories.
+- Hearing: They comprehend more complex sentences and like listening to songs and stories.

-- Touch: Sensory play becomes more intentional, with activities like stacking blocks or stringing beads.
+- Touch: The sensory play is more intentional; for example, stacking blocks or stringing beads.

-- Taste and Smell: Toddlers continue to explore new foods and may start to show preferences for specific flavors.
+- Taste and Smell: Toddlers will continue to explore new foods and may begin to have preferences for certain tastes.

 2-3 Years:

-- Sight: Children can match objects to pictures and start to recognize letters and numbers.
+- Sight: Children can match objects to pictures and begin to recognize letters and numbers.

-- Hearing: Toddlers engage in simple conversations, ask questions, and enjoy rhyming games.
+- Hearing: Toddlers will babble in simple conversations, ask questions, and enjoy rhyming games.

-- Touch: Fine motor skills improve, allowing them to engage in more detailed sensory activities like drawing and cutting with child-safe scissors.
+- Touch: Fine motor skills will improve, enabling them to participate in more detailed sensory activities such as drawing and cutting with child-safe scissors.

 - Taste and Smell: They may become more adventurous with food, and willing to try new dishes and flavors.